OpenDDS/OpenDDS/docs/internal/github_actions.rst

 on one of the Build & Test runs.
 There is a dropdown on the bar next to "Re-run jobs" called "Artifacts" which lists each artifact that can be downloaded.

+Alternatively, clicking the "Summary" button at the top of the list of jobs will list all the available artifacts at the bottom of the page.

 Using Artifacts to Replicate Builds
 -----------------------------------